 The most popular ways to travel around Thailand are by plane, train, private transfer, and boat.

 Planes are great options for transfers between major cities or islands, such as Bangkok to Chiang Mai or Phuket.
 In addition, trains offer an alternative mode of transportation for day trips across the countryside, popularly taken from Bangkok to Ayutthaya.
 Private transfers are the most comfortable option for touring the cities or short-distance trips between cities, and boats, such as ferries and speed boats, are the best way to travel to the Thai islands.

 The tuk-tuk, a three-wheeled open-air vehicle, is an alternative way to travel around Thailand’s cities and islands.
 The tuk-tuk is indigenous to Southeast Asia and offers a local experience for adventurous travelers.

 Learn more: How to Get Around Thailand

 Thailand is a great place for families.
 The country and its islands boast family-friendly beaches and coral reefs teeming with marine life, temples dressed in jewels and gold, and hiking or zip-lining tours through jungles.

 You and your children can play with elephants at sanctuaries that protect the gentle giants, snorkel with schools of fish, and satisfy your sweet tooth with a bowl of mango sticky rice.
-Family activities are suitable for all ages and invite you to discover the local culture and endless beauty of the Land of Smiles.
+Many activities are suitable for all ages and invite you to discover the local culture and endless beauty of the Land of Smiles on Thailand family vacations.

 Thailand is a safe country to visit and the local culture is fascinating, making it a perfect place to travel as a senior citizen.
 The laid-back atmosphere invites senior travelers to slow down and absorb the multicultural influences of Bangkok and Chiang Mai, or the pristine beaches of Phuket and Krabi.